steggie3/steggie3.github.io/pages/projects.md

 ## [Real-Time Object Detection](/projects/object-detection.html)
 [Python/Tensorflow]
-Using the You Only Look Once (YOLO) object detection algorithm to mark the locations of geese in images.
+Using the You-Only-Look-Once (YOLO) object detection algorithm to mark the locations of geese in images.
 I'm an amateur photographer and I love Canada geese, so I made a [Goose Dataset](https://github.com/steggie3/goose-dataset){:target="_blank"} with my own photos and experimented on it.
 Independent project started in July 2018.

 ## [The GANder Project](/projects/gander.html)
 [Python/Keras]